SABS-R3/software-engineering-day1/_episodes/14-object-oriented.md

 The behaviours we have seen previously include:
 - Lists can be appended to
-- Lists can be indexed (we'll get to this later)
+- Lists can be indexed (we'll make our own class with this later)
-- Lists can be sliced (we won't get to this)
+- Lists can be sliced
 - The union of two sets can be found
 - The intersection of two sets can be found